microsoft/playwright/docs/src/test-api/class-storage.md

 * since: v1.28
 - `value` <[any]>

 Item value.
 The value must be serializable to JSON.
+Passing `undefined` deletes the entry with given name.